 The findings of the current study in Table 2. show that majority, 51(75%) and 44(65%) of the pupils reported that they receive guidance and encouragement; and home practice of extracurricular activities support from their parents respectively, and to the other hand majority of the pupils 38(56%), 37(54%) and 36(53%) reported that they disagreed receiving facilities and tools, choice of the extracurricular activities and financial support respectively from their parents.
 The findings indicated that pupils receive fewer facilities and tools support, less support on the type of extracurricular activities to choose and less financial support from their parents.

 During the focus group discussion, parents and chairperson of the school board were of different opinions regarding the kind of support they provide for their children to engage in various extracurricular activities.
 Parent E had this to say: “What I make sure of is my children have uniforms and exercise books; they can do the other activities in the school depending on the facilities available.”
-The opinion of the majority of parents is that they are comfortable when their children practice extracurricular activities at home like farming at home garden, playing sports and games with their peers at home as they are under the care of parents and any relative as reported by parent N that: “Let the children study more at school, and when they are at home, they can comfortably play with their friends and weed the garden under our supervision.”
+The of the majority of parents is that they are comfortable when their children practice extracurricular activities at home like farming at home garden, playing sports and games with their peers at home as they are under the care of parents and any relative as reported by parent N that: “Let the children study more at school, and when they are at home, they can comfortably play with their friends and weed the garden under our supervision.”

 Some parents were of the perception that extracurricular activities have no benefit for their children than school benefits as parent Z reported that; “I know pupils take hoes from home to farm school farms, and yet we have to contribute to the food they have to take in school.”

 Parent H also cemented that: “When pupils concentrate on school extracurricular activities like agriculture, music, sports and games, they lose concentration to studies, and they think of playing every time which may result to failure in studies.”
-Some chairmen of the school committee opined that they insisted parents several times on supporting their children to engage in different school extracurricular activities for the career prospect of their children as well as they can practice those activities at home as reported by chairman G: “Currently, the rate of educated people is increasing, and they are unemployed; when our children are well supported to practice extracurricular activities of their wish they may rise their career and employ themselves in those activities or cultivate their talents.”
-Chairman T depicted the conflicting interests between teachers and parents about the teachers' role in supervising school extracurricular activities and what parents perceive as he reported that: “Most parents here are reluctant to contribute funds to purchase even sport shoes and gumboots for their children’s because they believe those activities benefit teachers and schools; while it’s not true.”
+Some chairmen of the school committee opined that they insisted parents several times on supporting their children to engage in different school extracurricular activities for the career prospect of their children as well as they can practice those activities at home as reported by chairman G: “Currently, the rate of educated people is increasing, and they are unemployed; when our children are well supported to practice extracurricular activities of their wish they may their career and employ themselves in those activities or cultivate their talents.”
+Chairman T depicted the conflicting interests between teachers and parents about the teachers' role in supervising school extracurricular activities and what parents perceive as he reported that: “Most parents here are reluctant to contribute funds to purchase even sport shoes and gumboots for theirbecause they believe those activities benefit teachers and schools; while it’s not true.”
 Concurrently Chairman J reported that: “Parents sometimes are not supportive because when their kids get any challenge on the practice of those activities, for example, last year pupils got an accident when they attended sports competition at district level the injured children were abandoned by parents.
-This poses a serious challenge as parents restrict their children’s to practice in some school extracurricular activities.”
+This poses a serious challenge as parents restrict their to practice in some school extracurricular activities.”

 Summary of Major Findings Discussion of Findings